pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.draw_sector`           PDF only: draw a circular sector :meth:`Page.draw_squiggle`         PDF only: draw a squiggly line :meth:`Page.draw_zigzag`           PDF only: draw a zig-zagged line :meth:`Page.get_drawings`          get list of the draw commands contained in the page :meth:`Page.get_fonts`             PDF only: get list of referenced fonts :meth:`Page.get_image_bbox`        PDF only: get bbox and matrix of embedded image :meth:`Page.get_image_info`        get list of meta information for all used images
+:meth:`Page.draw_sector`           PDF only: draw a circular sector :meth:`Page.draw_squiggle`         PDF only: draw a squiggly line :meth:`Page.draw_zigzag`           PDF only: draw a zig-zagged line :meth:`Page.get_drawings`          get vector graphics on page :meth:`Page.get_fonts`             PDF only: get list of referenced fonts :meth:`Page.get_image_bbox`        PDF only: get bbox and matrix of embedded image :meth:`Page.get_image_info`        get list of meta information for all used images